AGCoL

 Display for All Pairs These views will be applied to all checked syntenies.
 Views Chromosome Explorer, Dot Plot and Queries.

-Select a cell in the Available Syntenies table; it will turn green and the buttons beside the Display for Selected Pair will be enabled.
+Select a cell in the Available Syntenies table (see upper right image); it will turn green and the buttons beside the Display for Selected Pair will be enabled.
 These are whole genome displays.

 Circle Display #1 (Two Genome)